-Selling the family home
+1. Selling the family home

-Buying a car
+2. Buying a car

-Even if there is more than one vehicle in the family, the spare car is often a small run around or company car and most couples share the use of a family-sized car to ferry the children to school and activities.
+Even if there is more than one vehicle in the family, the spare car is often a small run around or company car and many couples share the use of a family-sized car to ferry the children to school and activities.
 When you split, you might need to consider investing in a family car each so that you can do the school run independently.

-Paying for childcare
+3. Paying for childcare

-Depending on the age of your children, how close you will be living to one another and the care arrangements you put in place, you may need to arrange more private childcare after your divorce.
+Depending on the age of your children, how close you will be living to one another and the care arrangements you put in place, you may need to arrange additional childcare after your divorce.
 This is a cost that is often overlooked when couples are working out how much they will need for future living costs.

 The Aviva study found that many of the unanticipated costs of divorce involved lifestyle activities such as joining a gym or buying new clothes.
 One in seven people treat themselves to a post-divorce holiday and many also spend money on learning a new skill or hobby.
 Far from being frivolous, these kinds of costs are all part and parcel of rebuilding an independent life after divorce.

-Planning for financial security
+5. Planning for financial security

 We receive a lot of positive feedback from clients about our prudent handling of their pension assets during divorce.
 This is an area where we add real value and it has been proven time and again that investment in expert legal advice from a family law firm like ours which specialises in pensions and financial settlements can make a huge difference to the outcome.
 Read our previous article for more information about dividing pensions on divorce

-The loss of bulk savings
+6. The loss of bulk savings

-Running a single home on two incomes is far more cost effective that running two separate homes.
+Running a single home is far more cost effective that running two separate homes.
 Married couples can buy groceries in bulk and share bills between them.
 One of the biggest shocks for divorcing couples is the fact that running two separate households is not just a case of splitting the finances and leaving each person to carry on with their own share.
 Even if two properties can be purchased from the sale of the marital home, the combined running costs of each are likely to be considerably higher than the costs of running one property.

 One of the other unpredictable factors about divorce and money is how the assets will be split.
 This can have a massive impact on the amount of wealth each person comes away with.
 Our article about the factors used to determine the division of assets and whether a 50-50 split is fair gives a good summary of the way financial settlements are negotiated.
 Again, an experienced divorce solicitor will go through this information with you in detail and will ideally help you reach an amicable and fair agreement that eliminates nasty surprises and uncertainty.

-Andrew Meehan is individually recommended for family law by both Chambers 2018 (York, Hull and surrounds region) and the Legal 500 2017 (Leeds/West Yorkshire and North Yorkshire region).
+He is recommended for family law by both Chambers 2019 (York, Hull and surrounding regions) and the Legal 500 2018 (Leeds/West Yorkshire and North Yorkshire region).